rarebreed/decipher/README.md

 I had originally intended to use kotlin, but a couple of things changed my mind:

-- The arrow library went through a massive change and didnt really offer what I wanted
+- The arrow library went through a massive change and doesn't really offer what I want now
-- Kotlin still doesnt have Typeclass support (KEEP-87)
+- Kotlin dropped support for Typeclasses in [KEEP-87](https://github.com/Kotlin/KEEP/pull/87)
-- Kotlin doesn't have HKT which makes some programming harder
+- Kotlin doesn't have HKT which means you can't really have Functors, Monads etc
-- Kotlin doesn't have true pattern matching
+- Kotlin doesn't have true pattern matching or destructuring
-- Kotlin sealed classes are painful compared to enums and Unions
+- scala3 enums, unions and intersections can better model your data than sealed classes
 - Spark is written in scala and will soon offer scala 2.13 support
 - Flink and kafka are also written primarily in scala
-- Jetbrains seems to be focused on android/swift development
+- Jetbrains seems to be focused on android/swift development for kotlin which does not interest me
 - The Idea IDE is the only editor in town for kotlin
+    - scala has a language server called metals so it can be used in code, emacs, vim, sublime, IDEA
-- The killer null checking feature is in scala3 now also
+- scala3 can now eliminate NPE like kotlin
-- Kotlin coroutines are neat
+- Kotlin coroutines are neat, but scala fibers in ZIO or Cats Effect 3 are purely functional
+- scala3 has top level definitions (just like kotlin)
+- scala3 has function extensions (just like kotlin)
+    - replaces some implicit use-cases
+- scala3 doesnt need a DI framework, because it's built into the language with using/given
+- scala has pure FP ecosystems like scalaz and typelevel (which I hoped arrow could have become)
+- scala3's typeclass support is a better way to model behavior than OOP
+    - can be done after the fact in separate source
+    - less ad-hocy than function extensions, but still lets you extend behavior to classes you dont own
+- scala3 has macros unlike kotlin

+On the good side compared to scala3

+- I think kotlin is more seamlessly integrated with java (as long as there are no coroutines)
+- It's easier to pick up kotlin (but my coworkers haven't shown an interest to do so)
+- Intellij IDEA integration with kotlin is top notch
+- Gradle is better documented than scala's default of sbt
+    - mill is a scala build tool gaining ground that is supposed to be simpler
+    - Gradle can compile scala too, so this is sort of moot
+- Kotlin's ecosystem is not as fragmented yet (scalaz vs tyoelevel vs cats vs zio)
+- Scala3 is still very new: spark examples will be in scala2 for a long time I am sure
+- Doing pure FP is not trivial (though technically not required in scala3)
+- kotlin's compile times are better

 So, given all the above, while kotlin is clearly superior to Java, it still leaves a lot to be desired as well.
 I was hoping to use arrow to make kotlin more Functional, but they made a recent change that